w3f/Grants-Program/applications/mobile-polka.md

 ## Future Plans

-Please include here

-- how you intend to finance the project's long-term maintenance and development,
-- how you intend to use, enhance, and promote your project in the short term, and
-- the team's long-term plans and intentions in relation to it.
+- **Long-term Maintenance and Development Financing**: We plan to sustain the project's long-term maintenance and development through a combination of revenue streams and strategic partnerships.
+This includes exploring opportunities for app monetization such as premium features, subscription models, and partnerships with blockchain projects for sponsored content.
+- **Short-term Utilization, Enhancement, and Promotion**: In the short term, we aim to leverage the beta release of the Polkadot Explorer mobile app to gather user feedback, refine features, and enhance usability.
+We will actively engage with the Polkadot community through social media, forums, and developer meetups to promote the app and encourage adoption.
+- **Team's Long-term Plans and Intentions**: Our team is committed to the long-term success and sustainability of the Polkadot Explorer mobile app.
+We envision continued development and iteration of the app to incorporate new features, support emerging blockchain technologies, and address evolving user needs.
+Furthermore, we aim to establish the app as the go-to platform for blockchain exploration and analysis within the Polkadot ecosystem.

 ## Referral Program (optional) :moneybag: